kevinfiol/umai/README.md

 # umai

-A small UI library.

-`umai` leverages the highly optimized diff algorithm of [hyperapp](https://github.com/jorgebucaran/hyperapp), and provides an ergonomic API for creating stateless or stateful UIs that will be familiar to users of [Mithril.js](https://github.com/MithrilJS/mithril.js) or React.
+A small UI library with an ergonomic API for creating stateless or stateful UIs that will be familiar to users of [Mithril.js](https://github.com/MithrilJS/mithril.js) or React.

 ## Install